aayushuppal/mysite/docs/index.md

 </div>
 </div>

-I am passionate about **Distributed Systems**, **Data Science**, **Machine Learning** and in process building high performance
-, reliable backend systems to leverage those capabilities to the maximum and derive the best insight possible.
+I am passionate about **Distributed Systems**, **Data Science**, **Machine Learning** and in process building high performance, reliable backend systems to leverage those capabilities to the maximum and derive the best insight possible.

 - [Profile](profile)
 - [Resume](profile)